mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

                            (ReferenceScript era)
 ```

-Other then the new `txOut`, the transaction body content is built exactly in the same way as in `simple transaction`.
-And once we have the TxBodyContent, we can again apply `makeTransactionBodyAutoBalance`, giving us a BalancedTxBody AlonzoEra.
+Other then the new `txOut`, the transaction body content is built exactly in the same way as in [simple transaction](./simpleTx).
+And once we have the TxBodyContent, we can again apply `makeTransactionBodyAutoBalance`, giving us a BalancedTxBody AlonzoEra (for more details on this see [spendFromScript](./spendFromScript.md#balancing-the-transaction)).

 ```bash
 cardano-cli transaction build \